What Does Jealousy Say About Me

 You worry about being left behind.

-The emotion is not pointing to envy.
+Jealousy here is not envy.

-It is pointing to attachment, loyalty, and fear of change.
+It is attachment and fear of change.

 Jealousy Says You Are Ready for a New Chapter

-Here is the part guys do not realize:
+Here is the part most guys miss.

-Jealousy almost always appears right before growth.
+Jealousy almost always shows up right before growth.

-It shows up when:
+It appears when:

-You are about to take a risk.
+You are about to take a risk

-You are about to make a change.
+You are about to change direction

-You are about to break a pattern.
+You are about to break an old pattern

-FAQ: What Does Jealousy Say About Me
+FAQ: What Does Jealousy Say About Me?

 Does jealousy mean I am insecure?